Low-Dose Naltrexone (LDN) in Sandy, UT

 Naltrexone was first approved by the FDA in 1984 to treat opioid addiction.
-Later on, it was discovered that low-dose naltrexone (LDN)—low dose being one-tenth of naltrexone’s usual dose—has anti-inflammatory and immune-modulating effects.
+Later, it was discovered that low-dose naltrexone (LDN)—a dose one-tenth of naltrexone’s usual dose—has anti-inflammatory and immune-modulating effects.
 LDN appears to be safe with few side effects and no abuse potential.
 It is also cost-effective because only a small amount is needed.
 Research on LDN also demonstrated improvements in other diseases.

-LDN appears to contribute to weight loss by a number of mechanisms.
+LDN appears to contribute to weight loss through several mechanisms.
 Studies have shown that LDN may help curb your appetite by reducing the appeal of food.
 As a result, you start losing your cravings for food.
-LDN may also aid in increasing the body’s growth hormone levels.
-Growth hormone helps in weight loss by facilitating the building of lean muscles and burning of fats.
+LDN may also help increase the body’s growth hormone levels.
+Growth hormone helps with weight loss by facilitating the development of lean muscle and the burning of fat.
 Insulin resistance is another issue.
 It contributes to weight gain, obesity, and a number of other diseases like diabetes, heart attacks, and strokes.
-LDN helps reduce insulin resistance therefore, not only does it have the potential to help with weight loss, but it may also address other potential diseases!
+LDN helps reduce insulin resistance; therefore, it not only has the potential to aid in weight loss but may also help address other diseases!

 • Regulate appetite: Naltrexone helps normalize your metabolism, matching your appetite to resting energy expenditures.

-• Reduce insulin resistance: Naltrexone modulates cellular resistance to insulin, which may lead to weight loss.
+• Reduce insulin resistance: Naltrexone modulates insulin resistance at the cellular level, which may lead to weight loss.

-• Improve sleep: Lack of sleep has negative effects on your body’s hormonal system, which can lead to weight gain.
+• Improve sleep: Lack of sleep disrupts your body’s hormonal system, which can lead to weight gain.
 Naltrexone combats this unhealthy cycle.

 • Improve mood: Combination LDN weight loss medications trigger an increase in serotonin and dopamine production, which decreases anxiety and stress and reduces emotional eating.